Israeli disengagement from the Gaza Strip: Gaza Strip

+Northern West Bank (Samaria)

 On September 22, the IDF evacuated the four settlements in the northern West Bank.
 While the residents of Ganim and Kadim, mostly middle-class seculars, had long since left their homes, several families and about 2,000 outsiders tried to prevent the evacuation of Sa-Nur and Homesh, which had a larger percent of observant population.
 Following negotiations, the evacuation was completed relatively peacefully.
 The settlements were subsequently razed, with 270 homes being bulldozed.
 In Sa-Nur, the synagogue was left intact, but was buried under mounds of sand by bulldozers to prevent its destruction by the Palestinians.

 During the pullout, hundreds of people were arrested for rioting, and criminal charges were filed against 482 of them.
 On January 25, 2010, the Knesset passed a bill granting a general amnesty to around 400 of them, mostly teenagers.
 While most had by then finished serving their sentences, their criminal records were expunged.
 The people who were not pardoned as part of this amnesty had either been convicted of crimes that involved endangering human life, and involved the use of explosives or serious violence, or had a previous criminal record.

 Following Israel's withdrawal, on September 12 Palestinian crowds entered the settlements waving PLO and Hamas flags, firing gunshots into the air and setting off firecrackers, and chanting slogans.
 Radicals among them desecrated 4 synagogues.
 Destroyed homes were ransacked.
 Hamas leaders held celebratory prayers in Kfar Darom synagogue as mobs continued to ransack and loot synagogues.
 Palestinian Authority security forces did not intervene, and announced that the synagogues would be destroyed.
 Less than 24 hours after the withdrawal, Palestinian Authority bulldozers began to demolish the remaining synagogues.
 Hamas took credit for the withdrawal, and one of their banners read: 'Four years of resistance beat ten years of negotiations.'

 Greenhouses

-A widespread opinion has it that Israel left Gazans with a generous endowment consisting of a rich infrastructure of greenhouses to assist their economic regrowth, and that this was immediately destroyed by the Palestinians.